luyaojie/awesome-nlp-resource/README.md

   - [Shimaoka Fine-grained](http://www.cl.ecei.tohoku.ac.jp/~shimaoka/corpus.zip) This dataset contains two standard and publicly available datasets for Fine-grained Entity Classification, provided in a preprocessed tokenized format, details in *Neural architectures for ﬁne-grained entity type classiﬁcation, EACL 2017*.
   - [Ultra-Fine Entity Typing](https://homes.cs.washington.edu/~eunsol/_site/open_entity.html) A new entity typing task: given a sentence with an entity mention, the goal is to predict a set of free-form phrases (e.g. skyscraper, songwriter, or criminal) that describe appropriate types for the target entity.
   - [Nested Named Entity Corpus](https://github.com/nickyringland/nested_named_entities) A fine-grained, nested named entity dataset over the full Wall Street Journal portion of the Penn Treebank (PTB), which annotation comprises 279,795 mentions of 114 entity types with up to 6 layers of nesting.
+  - [Named Entity Recognition on Code-switched Data](https://code-switching.github.io/2018/#shared-task-id) Code-switching (CS) is the phenomenon by which multilingual speakers switch back and forth between their common languages in written or spoken communication.
+It contains the training and development data for tuning and testing systems in the following language pairs: Spanish-English (SPA-ENG), and Modern Standard Arabic-Egyptian (MSA-EGY).

 - Relation Extraction
   - [SemEval 2018 Task7](https://lipn.univ-paris13.fr/~gabor/semeval2018task7/) The training data and evaluation script for SemEval 2018 Task 7: Semantic Relation Extraction and Classification in Scientific Papers.